 Maybe you are new to the world of selling your home.
 You have to sell quickly and have heard stories from family and friends about the headaches and hassles that typically accompany the traditional way of selling a house.
-You may have heard of iBuyer programs, but aren’t quite sure what is entailed.
+You may have heard of iBuying companies, but aren’t quite sure what is entailed.

 Or, maybe you are interested on how to invest in real estate with minimal driving or have heard how it’s a buyer’s market and want to flip a house to make a profit.
 You may have crossed paths with the term iBuyer, and may be curious as to how to get involved with an iBuyer platform.